dataviz-sp18/fp-lucia-jessica/README.md

 3. Open the markdown file in RStudio.
 4. Select the option: Run Document in RStudio.

-Note: if there's an error of no specification on a package.
+**Note**: if there's an error of no specification on a package.
 You can run this line of code in your console before clicking on Run Document:

         *options(repos = BiocInstaller::biocinstallRepos())*